 Evaluate potential effects of the TMDL regulations on reservoir operations in the Cache and Putah Creeks watersheds.
-Coordinate with US Bureau of Reclamation staff if they intend to monitor and/or model Lakes Berryessa and Solano.
-Meet with Regional Board staff through their outreach efforts.
+Coordinate with US Bureau of Reclamation staff regarding mercury monitoring and/or modeling of Lakes Berryessa and Solano.
+Coordinate with McLaughlin Reserve regarding studies on Davis Creek Reservoir.
+Meet with Regional Board staff through their public outreach efforts.

-9. Cache Creek Resources Management Plan Mercury Monitoring
+9. Cache Creek Area Plan Mercury Monitoring